spring-guides/gs-rest-service/README.md

 The implementation of the method body creates and returns a new `Greeting` object with `id` and `content` attributes based on the next value from the `counter`, and formats the given `name` by using the greeting `template`.

 A key difference between a traditional MVC controller and the RESTful web service controller above is the way that the HTTP response body is created.
 Rather than relying on a view technology (such as [JSP][u-jsp]) to perform server-side rendering of the greeting data to HTML, this RESTful web service controller simply populates and returns a `Greeting` object.
-The object data is written directly to the HTTP response as JSON.
+The object data will be written directly to the HTTP response as JSON.

-To accmplish this, the [`@ResponseBody`][] annotation on the `greeting()` method tells Spring MVC that it does not need to render the greeting object through a server-side view layer, but that instead that the greeting object returned _is_ the response body, and should be written out directly.
+To accomplish this, the [`@ResponseBody`][] annotation on the `greeting()` method tells Spring MVC that it does not need to render the greeting object through a server-side view layer, but that instead that the greeting object returned _is_ the response body, and should be written out directly.

 The `Greeting` object must be converted to JSON.
 Thanks to Spring's _HTTP message converter_ support, you don't need to do this conversion manually.
 Because [Jackson 2][jackson] is on the classpath, Spring's [`MappingJackson2HttpMessageConverter`][] is automatically chosen to convert the `Greeting` instance to JSON.